 Start with the basics.
 Draft a Unique Selling Proposition (USP).
 Next, create your own marketing plan.
 Lastly, explore various small business ideas.
 These should get you going and you can simply update your marketing plan as you learn the loops of your industry.

 Hire A Business Coach Today!

 This simple 7-step guide to starting a business covers all the important bases of a startup business.
 However, if you still find it overwhelming, then you may want to work with a professional business coach.
 Your business coach will help brainstorm ideas and guide you in executing your plans without micromanaging you.
 Not only will you be able to learn how to run a small business confidently but you will also develop stronger leadership skills.

 Interested to hear about what I offer?
-Book your complimentary 30-minute discovery and breakthrough session with me today!
+Book your complimentary No COST strategy session with me today!